-I’ll update the article as a soon as I get relevant details, but it seems like the Christmas market continues through into the New Year rather than morphing into a separate event.
+The Schönbrunn Christmas market continues through into the New Year rather than morphing into a decidedly separate event.
+Check out my review to discover what to expect.

 - Beautiful setting; lovely selection of wares, food, and drink

-- Nice way to experience a seasonal market with no Christmas crowds
+- Nice way to experience a seasonal market with fewer Christmas crowds

 - Book a concert experience* for your New Year visit